ariadnext/React-Native-SmartSDK/react-idcheckio/README.md

 #### iOS

-- ⚠️⚠️  &nbsp; The plugin used the legacy iOS build system, so you have to use the latest version of XCode to use it.
-We'll try to keep the plugin updated with the latest XCode version (Currently 11.3.1) &nbsp;⚠️⚠️

 1. In your project folder, go to your ios directory and open the Podfile :
  - Change the minimum version to at least '10.0'
  - Add the following lines before the target :